 2. Use multiple sources to find your ideal recruit

-There are a variety of options available for tour operators, activity providers or small accommodation owners to find a passionate tour guide.
+There are a variety of options available for tour operators to post an attractive tour guide job description.
 It is, of course, important to still leverage the classic resources such as online and print job boards, recruitment agencies and your website, but you should also leverage out-of-the-box hiring sources such as: